What is online trading with leverage?

 |Good profits are possible in markets that do not move much|

-Trading leverage products with low-cost providers
+Trading leveraged products with low-cost providers

 By using a lever, the trading fees are also automatically higher.
-Therefore, you should definitely choose a low priced provider.
+Therefore, you should definitely choose a low-priced provider.
 Calculated on the year the saving of trade fees is extremely worthwhile and the saving can be even several thousand dollars.

 In the following table, you will find our top 3 providers for trading derivatives.
 BDSwiss offers the best total package and allows a leverage of 1:400.

-Facts about good Online Brokers:
+Facts about good online brokers: